-There are start-up grants available for running your own business.
+There are grants available for starting up your own business.
 If you’re over 18 and you or your partner receive Universal Credit, Jobseeker’s Allowance or Employment and Support Allowance, you may be eligible for the Government’s New Enterprise Allowance.
 This can provide up to £1,274 paid over 26 weeks.
 You'll also get a mentor and can apply for a loan to help with starting your business.

 Starting your business: resources